STOP! LOOK! LISTEN! THINK!

 The children then practise on the road, doing U-turns, starting and stopping safely and overtaking parked vehicles.

-It is presented by trained staff from the Oxfordshire Bikeability team and is delivered to Year 6 pupils generally during the summer of the year.
+It is presented by trained staff from the Oxfordshire Bikeability team and is delivered to pupils (year groups are confirmed by Mr Ansell each academic year) generally during the summer of the year.
 Parents and carers will be sent information a few weeks before commencement about the programme and are asked to sign up for this programme to learn a real life skill.

 If you want to find out more about the programme please visit the Bikeability website.